zulip/zulip/templates/zerver/help/change-your-language.md

 {!translation-project-info.md!}

-If your organization has a primary language other than American English, an administrator should also [set the organization notifications language][change-org-lang].

-!!! warn ""

-    **Note**: This setting controls the language of your Zulip UI.
+## Change the language of the Zulip app
-    It does not alter any message text or topic, or stream name and description.

-[change-org-lang]: change-the-default-language-for-your-organization

-## Change your language
+Note that this will not change stream names, topic names, or the language of messages you receive.

 {start_tabs}

+{tab|desktop-web}

 {settings_tab|display-settings}